sigdial/sigdial2015/schedule.md

 ####09:10	Keynote I

-The Interplay of Discussion, Cognition and Instruction <br>
-in Computer-Supported Collaborative Learning Environments
+The Interplay of Discussion, Cognition and Instruction in Computer-Supported Collaborative Learning Environments <br/>
 <em>Frank Fischer (University of Munich, Germany)</em>

 #####10:10	Break